 - Image (square, b&w)

-The Urban Media Art Academy is supported by the Goethe-Institut Singapore, the School of Art, Design and Media, the National Gallery Singapore and co-funded in the framework of Future DiverCities and the European Union, Creative Europe Program.
+The Urban Media Art Academy is supported by the Goethe-Institut Singapore and co-hosted by the School of Art, Design and Media and the National Gallery Singapore and co-funded in the framework of Future DiverCities and the European Union, Creative Europe Program.